 2. Leads per month

 There are two parts to this KPI – it’s worth measuring them separately.

-This need to be monitored, so you’re not letting down the businesses that have employed you to find their staff.
-Set a goal and see how you’re measuring up to that.
+Set up a target for this and see how you’re measuring up to that.
 Let’s say you need 20 fresh faces per week.
 How will you find them?
 Part of your business plan should include marketing to get your business’ name out there.
 Set up a trustworthy brand and candidates should flock in.
-Your ranking on reliable search engines needs to be high as people simply won’t sign up to a dodgy looking site.
+It helps to have a high ranking on reliable search engines too so you’ll get noticed.

 If you’re gaining candidates by the boat load, do you have roles for them to consider?
 If you think each candidate is going to want at least 3 or 4 options, have you catered for that?
-Again gaining more businesses could be helped by marketing, but maintaining a great relationship with existing clients is key too.
-The existing businesses using your services are to be nurtured as they could be the ones keeping your head above water in tough times.
-Get a team to get out there and hunt new leads – the more you contact, the more your business’ name is getting out there too.
+Again, gaining more businesses could be helped by marketing, but maintaining a great relationship with existing clients is key too.
+The existing businesses using your services are to be nurtured as they could give your business referrals, helping you get your brand noticed.
+Get a team to get out there and hunt new leads – the more you contact, the more your business’ name will be recognised.
 Learn more about your Customer Acquisition Cost.

-Developing your staff and candidates is so important.
-It’s known that an informed employee is more likely to be satisfied in their role.
+Developing your staff and candidates is so important, as informed employees is more likely to be satisfied in their role.
 Nobody wants to go into work every day not having a clue what’s expected of them.
 Measuring staff development is also a core KPI because you’ll need to know how well each person on your books is performing.
 It’s not going to reflect well if you’ve placed a candidate who is unwilling to learn.
 It’s therefore essential that you place this at the heart of your strategy for growing the business.